M4t1ss/TweetTool/README.txt

 Requirements:
 	1. Server software with the latest PHP and MySQL installed.
 (Tested on MySQL 5.5.16 and PHP 5.3.8)
 	2. At least a 1.3GHz processor (tested on a Intel Celeron 1.3GHz)
+	3. If using a Windows server - for the stop (stop collecting tweets) button to work, these lines need to be added to the php.ini file:
+		[COM_DOT_NET]
+		extension=php_com_dotnet.dll

 To install simply:
 	1. Unpack all files in any directory of your server (i.e. /tweettool).